Ednyfed Fychan: Ednyfed and the role of the distain

-Ednyfed's tenure as distain appears to have coincided with great changes in the role, though it should be remembered that Ednyfed is the first distain about whom much is known.
-The role appears in the Welsh law-books as the third of the king's officers, "chief over all the officials".
-The name of the office comes from the Old English disċ-þeġn 'dish-thane', which is reflected in some of his duties as recorded in the laws: he was supposed to be in charge of the kitchens of the court, and it was his duty to hand round the 'supper-money' paid to the other officials.
-This arrangement was clearly obsolete by the thirteenth century, yet even the Latin translations of the laws do not translate distain as senescallus or justiciarius, as do other contemporary Latin sources, but instead as asselca 'follower, servant'.
+Ednyfed's tenure as distain appears to have coincided with great changes in the role, though Ednyfed is the first distain about whom much is known.
+The role appears in the Welsh law texts as the third of the king's officers, "chief over all the officials".
+The name of the office comes from the Old English disċ-þeġn, a term originally referring to a dish-bearer in the Anglo-Saxon court.
+The distain's duties as recorded in the native Welsh laws state he was supposed to be in charge of the kitchens of the court, and it was his duty to hand round the 'supper-money' paid to the other officials.
+This arrangement was clearly obsolete by the thirteenth century, yet even the Latin translations of the laws do not translate distain as senescallus or justiciarius, as do other contemporary Latin sources, but instead as asselca 'follower, servant', a title more appropriate for one in a domestic role.
+Although the title originates from Old English, the role itself is likely much older, corresponding to the Irish position of rannaire 'food-distributor', and the role may originally have been referred to by the name swyddwr.

-It is challenging to form a complete picture of the routine duties of the thirteenth-century distain.
-The limited nature of the surviving evidence means he is generally only seen when involved in significant matters, though it is possible that important business consumed most of his energy.
-Numerous indications suggest he was the prince's closest regular adviser throughout the century.
-This is evident from his frequent presence working with the prince, witnessing his charters and other documents, and carrying out responsible diplomatic missions.
-In lists of witnesses to charters or diplomatic envoys, the distain is almost always at the head of the list of the prince's ministers, with his name generally following those of ecclesiastical dignitaries and subject rulers.
+However, the evidence of Ednyfed's service in this role is markedly different from a chief domestic servant, suggesting the nature of the office changed drastically in the early thirteenth century.
+Numerous indications suggest he was the prince's closest regular adviser throughout the century, rather than simply being the chief manager of his household as depicted in the laws.
+This is evident from his frequent presence working with the prince, witnessing his charters and other documents, and carrying out diplomatic missions on his behalf.
+In lists of witnesses to charters or diplomatic envoys, Ednyfed is almost always at the head of the list of the prince's ministers, with his name generally following those of ecclesiastical dignitaries and subject rulers.
 This involvement in judicial and military matters is particularly noteworthy, especially when compared to the functions granted to him in the laws.
-These military functions came apparently at the expense of the penteulu, another court officer in the Laws.
-The lawbooks state that the penteulu, the captain of the household troop, should be a near relative of the ruler.
-Therefore, it might have been safer for the prince to entrust its leadership to a trusted servant, rather than to a man whose lineage made him a possible rival.
+His military functions came apparently at the expense of the penteulu, captain of the household troop, whom the laws state should be a near relative of the ruler.
+It might have been safer for the prince to entrust its leadership to a trusted servant, rather than to an official whose lineage and position made him a possible subversive element in the kingdom.